 The co-working space at Goma is situated in a refurbished and renovated Downtown house.
 It fosters a very creative atmosphere with the feel of a university common room.
 The open plan work ‘laboratory’ is set-up to create cozy hubs for networking and collaborative working with private offices and meeting rooms available to rent by the hour, day or month.

-The facilities are modern and include high speed internet access, air-conditioning and all the conveniences of a contemporary office.
-There is a kitchen, bathrooms and a ‘decompression’ zone, as well as multi-purpose rooms which can be flexible to suit whatever event or workshop you are running.
+The facilities are modern and include high-speed internet access, air-conditioning and all the conveniences of a contemporary office.
+There is a kitchen, bathrooms and a ‘decompression’ zone, as well as multi-purpose rooms that can be flexible to suit whatever event or workshop you are running.